batchblue/batchbook-api/sections/companies.md

 * `GET /api/v1/companies.xml or .json` returns a collection of companies.
 Limited to 25
 * `GET /api/v1/companies.xml?page=2` returns the next collection of companies.
 Limited to 25

+If there is particular search action that would make things easier, please let us know at help@batchblue.com

 If no companies are found an empty `{"companies":[]}` or `<companies type="array"/>` is returned

 **Response:**